covexo/jsonq/README.md

 This is a fork of github.com/jmoiron/jsonq which seems not to be maintained anymore.
-This fork extends the original project in a way that allows to query yaml data as well as jsondata
+This fork extends the original project in a way that allows to query yaml data as well as json data.

 ---